-Our dedicated UNICEF NZ helps children in New Zealand grow, prosper and thrive.
+UNICEF NZ is working to ensure all children in Aotearoa grow, prosper and thrive.

 UNICEF New Zealand works with the New Zealand Government to make life better for children.
 We constantly push to improve policies affecting children, so that all New Zealand children can enjoy a brighter future.
 We also offer ways for New Zealanders to be involved in shaping better policies and practices for children.
 And because every child has the right to be heard, we always seek to give children and young people a voice in public debates.
 Our work is based around key conventions including the United Nations Convention on the Rights of the Child (UNCROC), the Convention on the Elimination of All Forms of Discrimination Against Women (CEDAW), the Convention on the Rights of Persons with Disabilities (CRPD) and the Declaration on the Rights of Indigenous Peoples (UNDRIP).